DockTail Documentation

 Installation

-For systems with Tailscale already installed on the host:
+Use this setup when Tailscale is already installed on the Docker host:

 services: